Metering data from the Trading Operations Report

 Generally there is an MPAN assigned for each separate metered supply to premises settled through SVA.
 The chart therefore provides a high level overview of the growth (or otherwise) in the Half-Hourly and Non-Half Hourly SVA markets.

 The data on these charts is taken from the latest Settlement run for that Settlement Date.
+The filters on the right hand side of the graph allow you to select which data you wish to compare.

 Peaks and troughs in the data may indicate metering systems moving between HH and NHH Settlement or other issues that need to be investigated.
+Sharp adjustments may occur where the latest available data changes to an earlier run type.

-Number of Metering Systems in the Non-Half Hourly Markets
+Number of Metering Systems

 Microgeneration: Metering Systems and Energy Exported